 Udon is one of the noodles that represent Japan, together with Ramen and Soba.
-When it comes to the variety, there are many variations of Udon made with various ingredients in Japan.
-Among those Udon dishes, what we Japanese eat especially during the winter months is “Chikara Udon (力うどん)”.
+The noodle soup dish actually comes in many varieties, among which, what we Japanese have especially during cold winter months is “Chikara Udon (力うどん)”.

 Chikara Udon (力うどん)

-We usually call the Udon noodle soup with sticky plain “Mochi (餅)” rice cakes “Chikara Udon”, which is a seasonal noodle dish for the cold wither day.
-Not only do some restaurants in Japan offer the noodle dish in the winter, but we sometimes have it at home as well, because it is very easy for home cooks to make it.
+We usually call the seasonal Udon noodle soup with “Mochi (餅)“, a traditional Japanese plain rice cake, “Chikara Udon”.
+Not only do some restaurants in Japan offer Chikara Udon during the wintertime, but the hearty winter noodle soup is sometimes eaten at home as well, for it is very easy to prepare.

-The home cooks bake Mochi rice cakes (Amazon.com) while or before cooking Udon noodle soup and, as a final touch, put the baked Mochi on top of the Udon.
-Other than Mochi, the ingredients in Chikara Udon vary depending on each household, but we typically add chopped green onions to the Udon bowl.
+As preparation, Mochi rice cake is toasted or steamed before or during cooking.
+After Udon noodle soup is made, the cooked Mochi is put on top of the Udon.
+Other than Mochi, ingredients in Chikara Udon vary depending on each household, but we typically garnish the Udon bowl with chopped green onions.

-If I give 2 examples of such theories, one reason is that it is believed in Japan that Mochi brings lucky power, while another is that the rice cake is so filling that it can give people power to act.
+And 2 examples of such theories are like this; one is that it is believed in Japan that Mochi brings lucky power, while another is that the rice cake is filling so that it can give people the power to act.

-(Note that Mochi rice cake is very sticky and chewy, so please be cautious not to choke on it.)
+(Note that cooked Mochi rice cake is chewy, stretchy, and very sticky, so please be cautious not to choke on it.)

 Instant Chikara Udon

-One is to buy the instant Udon and cook it.
-There are several kinds of Chikara udon instant noodle soups available in Japan, including the above one, a popular item from Maruchan.
+One is to buy instant Udon and cook it.
+There are some varieties of Chikara Udon instant noodle soups available in Japan, including the pictured one from Maruchan, which is popular in Japan.

-The other way is to make Chiakara Udon noodle soup using quick and easy recipes, so here I will introduce one from a popular Japanese recipe website, cookpad.com.
+The other method is to make Chikara Udon noodle soup with a quick and easy recipe, and lastly, let me introduce one from the popular Japanese recipe site, cookpad.com.

 |Kamaboko fish paste (if any)||3 slices|